ifwas/reimuboobs-theme/README.md

+the hotkey for the volume is
+ctrl + q to decrease it
+ctrl + w to increase it

 ## About

 This is my own theme edit of [Etterna](https://github.com/etternagame/etterna)'s theme "Til Death", the goal of this repository is to document the changes/fixes i make while giving out an public release of the theme